Agricultural sustainability in northern Nigeria: Agricultural development

 Development plans for Nigeria, such as the Third Development Plan (1975–1980), have focused on the belief that the best way to achieve an increase in productivity is through new and usually imported technology combined with the teaching of farmers to become commercial businessmen.
-This paradigm assumes that larger and more sophisticated farming schemes are more able to produce surplus food in a marketable quantity.
+This paradigm shift assumes that larger and more sophisticated farming schemes are more able to produce surplus food in a marketable quantity.
 The focus is on management, agricultural companies, and wealthier farmers, while the poorest farmers, and in fact the bulk of farmers, are ignored.
 Little attention was given to strategies which may aid the bulk of the farmers in the region, such as improved roads, labor, marketing, and land co-operatives.

 This type of development plan is exemplified by the Kano River Project in Kadawa which was built primarily for the production of wheat in the dry season.
 This large scale irrigation scheme combined large costs for set-up, with significant ongoing costs for farmers since they needed to pay for the use of equipment like Tractors, seeds, and pesticides.
 The productivity of wheat achieved through this production method was well below the projections made by the Dutch consulting firm NEDECO, which was involved with this project.
 The Kano River Project endeavored to radically change the farming system from one where farmers primarily grew their own food and were essentially self-sufficient, to one where they grew food for the market and must buy food to meet their own needs.
 Given the problems, and few realized benefits, associated with this type of agriculture the farmers of this region were quite resistant to these massive changes and the Kano River Project is only a fraction of the extent that was planned.
 Furthermore, large scale irrigation projects such as these have a characteristically poor performance record and are often associated with the salinization of soils.

 Historically, in sub-Saharan Africa intensive agriculture carried out by indigenous peoples has been the exception rather than the rule.
 Until recently, this area has been characterized by a large amount of land with a relatively small labor force available to work this land.
 Most Africans have simply moved when confronted with increasing population and declining crop yields.
 Views surrounding agricultural development, especially in the 1960s and 1970s, were developed with an opinion that disvalued traditional, or what has been termed indigenous, knowledge.
 Intensification has been perceived in technical terms which are very narrowly defined, with an emphasis on machinery, pesticides, and synthetic chemical fertilizers, and where industrial factory production systems replace reliance upon the local ecosystem and local agropastoral (mixed farming) by-products in a labor-intensive process.
 This process involves the close integration of the raising of livestock with agriculture to maintain soil fertility.